PhiLhoSoft/css-in-js-perf-tests/README.md

 (classes overload) Doesn't detect identical classes that remain duplicate.
 (nested) Manages pseudo-classes and media queries.

+Note that cssobj manages generation on server-side but has the poorest performance.
+It is optimized for client-side generation (diff engine, targetted updates).

 #### cxs and cxs-optimized

 (simple) Doesn't remove a non-used class.
 Generates class names like `cxs-4211614354`.